-From influencer marketing to employer branding, here are the top things to think about as you brainstorm ideas, curate your content, and create experiences that build stronger relationships with your audience.
-Some of these tips are evergreen, some may be of the moment, but all should help you become a better marketer in 2022.
+From video to influencer marketing, here are the top things to think about as you brainstorm ideas, curate your content, and improve your marketing in 2023.

 Example: Dropbox uses video to communicate in all sorts of ways, from explainer videos, to mini case studies, to fan engagement on social media.